Carbon Electron Configuration and Atomic Orbital Diagram

 - Catenation; This is one of the characteristics of carbon atoms.
 Carbon atoms join together to form long chains and rings.
 Such religions are created because of the small size of the carbon atom and the high carbon-carbon bonding strength.
 Carbon-carbon bonding strength 348kj/mol.

-Bonding structure of carbon
+The bonding structure of carbon

 Carbon tetrachloride(CCl4) bonding Structure

 There are four electrons in the last orbit of a carbon atom.
 The carbon atom wants to stabilize by taking four more electrons in its last orbit.
-Again, electron configuration of chlorine atom shows that the last shell of the chlorine atom has seven electrons.
+Again, the electron configuration of chlorine atom shows that the last shell of the chlorine atom has seven electrons.

 The chlorine atom wants to complete an octave by taking in an electron.
 Therefore, a carbon atom forms a carbon tetrachloride(CCl4) compound through covalent bonds by sharing electrons with four chlorine atoms.